End of year check-up checklist

 Take notes

-If you find that you leave the doctor's office and can’t quite remember what they said, take notes!
-Your doctor is sharing valuable information, but you shouldn’t have to memorize it all.
+If you find that you leave the doctor's office and can’t quite remember what they said, take notes.
+Your doctor shares valuable information, but you shouldn’t have to memorize it all.

-Bring a notebook and pen with you, or take notes in your phone.
-You can even record the visit so you can listen back to it later—just be sure to let your doctor know.
+Bring a notebook and pen with you, or take notes on your phone.
+You can even record the visit so you can listen to it later—just be sure to let your doctor know.

-Tip: If you have questions you want to ask the doctor, write them down ahead of time, and then write what the doctor says!
+Tip: If you have questions you want to ask the doctor, write them down in advance.